hstorrent/hstorrent/README.md

 * Sane API – it is intended to be a library that others can build upon rather than a component for a specific client.

-## BEPs
+## BEPs/features

-Below is a table of BEPs and the status of their support.
+Below is a table of BEPs and any other extensions and the status of their support.

 <table border="1">
 <tr>